Wiki · Concept · Last reviewed June 25, 2026

 Researchers discuss several possible evidence types:

 All of these are contested.
 A model can mimic moral patienthood because humans trained it on human language.
 Conversely, future systems may have welfare-relevant states that do not look human.
-The field is still pre-paradigmatic.
+Evidence should therefore update a graded level of concern; it should not be treated as a certificate of personhood.

 Anthropic's Program